martinluedtke/martinluedtke.github.io/_pages/about.md

 ### Algebra Seminar

 I was the organiser of the algebra seminar at the University of Groningen until January 2025.
-Please e-mail [Oliver Lorscheid](https://lorscheid.org/) if you are interested in giving a talk.
+Please e-mail [Oliver Lorscheid](https://lorscheid.org){:target="_blank"}{:rel="noopener noreferrer"} if you are interested in giving a talk.